Vertigo results from the mismatch of the perception of movement by the visual, vestibular, and proprioceptive symptoms when none actually exists.

 Metabolic: thyroid disease, hypoglycemia

 In general, laboratory investigations are not indicated in vertiginous patients unless a specific cause for central vertigo is being investigated.
 With regards to imaging, the question of whether to obtain an emergent CT or MRI should be driven by the specific differential for a particular patient.
 However, an emergent noncontrast head CT should be obtained in elders, patients who have signs/symptoms of central vertigo (especially cranial nerve or cerebellar findings), hypertension, cardiovascular disease, other stroke risks, coagulopathy (eg, taking warfarin), headache, or intractable or persistent (>72 hours) symptoms.
-If vertebrobasilar insufficiency ...
+If vertebrobasilar insufficiency (VBI) is a consideration, ...